bhuvaneshsingh80/FakeNewDetection_Deployment-Over-Cloud/README.md

 9. For flask server installation and web interface follow the steps in flask_server folder

-10. For NiFi and Kafka pipeline refer - Nifi and Kafka steps file
+10. For NiFi and Kafka pipeline refer - Nifi_Kafka folder